 Patong Beach, Phuket

 With shopping markets at walking distance and luxury hotels a stones-throw away, this beach has become the ultimate hub for tourists.
 You will never have a dull moment as the buzzing social scene and party-people will keep your spirits high.
-Want to know the best time to visit Phuket?
-Visit here.
+Check for the best time to visit Phuket here.

 Maya Bay, Koh Phi Phi